robbert-vdh/nih-plug/README.md

   frequency smoothing that can also make use of MIDI input instead of generating a static signal based on the plugin's parameters.
-- [**stft**](plugins/examples/stft) shows off some of NIH-plug's other optional helper features, like an adapter to process audio in buffered blocks meant for short-term Fourier transform operations, all using the compositional `Buffer` interface.
+- [**stft**](plugins/examples/stft) shows off some of NIH-plug's other optional higher level helper features, such as an adapter to process audio with a short-term Fourier transform using the overlap-add method, all using the compositional `Buffer` interfaces.

 ## Licensing